andy87/yii2-dnk-generator/README.md

 # DNK

-Personal library for generate files pack and follow pattern: `template path`, `adapter` and other.
+Personal library on `Yii2 advanced` for generate files pack and follow pattern: `template path`, `adapter` and other.

 ### Navigation.
 * ### [Description](#description)